frederic-mahe/metabarcoding-course-Oslo-2019/reveal.js-3.7.0/slides.md

 3233	18277	4d53f7da17c0c170de344ddd8a02fffa979dc975	7106	2325	6	6
 ```

+(see the next slide for a description of each column)

 Note: describe the first OTU (unique, reads, seed, seed abundance,
 sequence;size=1, number of steps.
 15 steps, is that a lot? not really,
 aggregation paths are not straightforward.
 We can actually compute for